 As we see, the openings of the injectors of the 2-nd impulse periodically are dramatically different; the opening energy – fluctuates!

 The answer: DME performs the measurements of the injector delay parameters for idle, in Homogeneous mode!
 More about these tests (in the link below – example of Stratified charge) read here:

-In Stratified charge mode, these tests allow measuring the atomization quality of the injected fuel.
-In Homogeneous mode – measurements of the injector’s delay parameter, ignoring the quality of the atomization.
+In Stratified charge mode, these tests allow to identify the atomization quality of the injected fuel, but in Homogeneous mode – measurements of delay parameter of the injected fuel, ignoring the atomization quality.

 Let’s see which cylinder is working incorrectly!

 Here, the mechanical efficiency of cylinder No.1 periodically becomes sharply increased!
 At the moment, when the fuel mixture of the 1-st bank becomes rich, the mechanical energy of cylinder No.1 increases!
 There is no doubt – at that moment, the injector of cylinder No.1 starts to leak the fuel.
 Obviously, it does not close in time!